mojtaba-eshghie/PreDi/README.md

 ## Features

-- Tokenize Solidity boolean expressions
+- Solidity boolean expressions
-- Parse tokens into an Abstract Syntax Tree (AST)
+- Tokenizes and parses predicates into an Abstract Syntax Tree (AST)
 - Simplify AST using symbolic mathematics
 - Compare predicates for equivalence and logical strength